 All programs at FEI are offered on a non-term basis.
+All FEI programs are quarter credit programs.
+FEI has no clock hour programs.

 Credit Hour Programs: A full time student is one who is pursuing 36 Quarter Credit Hours per Academic Year.